Exabel/api/exabel/api/data/doc/entities.rst

     * - Entity type
       - Resource name
-      - Read only
+      - Customers can create entities
     * - brand
       - ``entityTypes/brand``
-      - no
+      - yes
     * - company
       - ``entityTypes/company``
-      - yes
+      - no
     * - country
       - ``entityTypes/country``
-      - yes
+      - no
     * - listing
       - ``entityTypes/listing``
-      - yes
+      - no
     * - regional
       - ``entityTypes/regional``
-      - yes
+      - no
     * - security
       - ``entityTypes/security``
-      - yes
+      - no
     * - web_domain
       - ``entityTypes/web_domain``
-      - yes
+      - no

+A regional is a group of listings (of the same security) with the same trading currency in the same region.
+The other entity types should be self-explanatory.

 It is not possible to create a new entity type through the API.
 If you need a new entity type, please contact us at support@exabel.com.